lahmatiy/component-inspector/README.md

 ```

 > NOTE: Take in account if source file was changed since downloaded by browser, inspector could "open" file on wrong (outdated) position.
 Page refresh should solve the problem.

-There are options to provide `opening in editor` feature on server:

-- `express` extension [express-open-in-editor](https://github.com/lahmatiy/express-open-in-editor), that also could be used with [webpack-dev-server](https://github.com/lahmatiy/express-open-in-editor#using-with-webpack-dev-server).
-- in case you don't depend on dev-server, you can use [basisjs-tools](https://github.com/basisjs/basisjs-tools) that provides this feature out of box
-- roll your own implementation for your dev-server using [open-in-editor](https://github.com/lahmatiy/open-in-editor)

 ## License